 Business startup expenses.
 Business startup expenses must be capitalized unless an election is made to amortize them over a period of 60 months.
-See section 195.
+See section 195 and Regulations section 1.195-1.

 Line 1.
 Enter only foreign direct costs on lines 1a through 1e.
 See section 924(e) and Regulations sections 1.924(e)-1(a) through (e) for definitions and rules on direct activity costs related to foreign trade income.